Help your community, wildlife, and cats in need!

 If the cat is friendly, then we can discuss options for rehoming!
 Start off with emailing cats@leoncountyhumane.org

-If the cat is friendly, unowned, and happy to be indoors, ideally, they should be not just spayed/neutered, but rehomed so that they stop having kittens but also stop going outdoors to kill native wildlife.
+If the cat is friendly, unowned, and happy to be indoors, ideally, they should be not just be spayed/neutered, but rehomed so that they stop having kittens but also stop going outdoors to kill native wildlife.
 Some cats, especially ones who were born outside, will never be happy being indoor-only cats.
 For kitties who have a dedicated caretaker, the most humane thing possible is to spay/neuter and return them to the area with the knowledge that if they get hurt or sick, their caretaker won’t allow them to suffer and will see that they receive humane care.

 “Why doesn’t the shelter keep and rehome the cat themselves?”